-The pension accrual is continued on a non-contributory basis in the event of incapacity for work.
+Participation in the pension scheme is continued on a non-contributory basis in the event of incapacity for work.
 The accrual takes place on the difference between the income that the member had immediately before their full or partial incapacity for work and the income, including any supplements from the employer, that they receive on account of their full or partial incapacity for work.

-The pensionable income is adjusted in line with the salary development of the Collective Agreement, see Article 3.2.2.
+The pensionable income is adjusted in line with the salary development of the Collective Agreement, see Article 3.2.1.